FreeTubeApp/FreeTube/.github/ISSUE_TEMPLATE/bug_report.md

 **Important note**
 Please check other open and closed issues for a similar bug before reporting a new one.
+Also please leave all headers except this one in the issue, so that it is clear what belongs where.

 **Behavior of the program**
 Please write a clear and concise description of what the bug is.